mennetorelli/Plumberz/README.md

 First of all, to handle the concept of time correctly, we have to create a separate thread, to let the time time counting and the building of the hashmap to happen in parallel.
-To achieve this, we again rely on the `concurrently` of the `Control.Concurrent.Async` package.
+To achieve this, we again rely on the `concurrently` of the `Control.Concurrent.Async` module of the async package.
 The rationale is that one thread receives the stream of data from the client and produces the hashmap, and the other one at each window closing consumes the data sending the result to the client.